Faith Winter: 2016 legislative session

 Winter served on the Appropriations Committee, the Business, Labor, Economic, and Workforce Development Committee, and the Transportation and Energy Committee.
 She sponsored bipartisan bill HB16-1438, which makes it an unfair employment practice if an employer fails to provide reasonable accommodations for an applicant for employment or an employee for conditions related to pregnancy or childbirth.

 2015 legislative session

 In 2015, Winter sponsored multiple bipartisan bills, including HB15-1275 which builds programs in high schools that allow students to get real-world experience in apprenticeships, and HB15-1323, which works to reduce testing burden on students and teachers by nearly 40 hours.

+Personal life and death

+Winter was born on May 7, 1980, in Littleton, Colorado.
+She was the mother of two children from an earlier marriage, a daughter and a son, and was engaged to Matt Gray at the time of her death.
+Winter suffered from health problems throughout her political career, including being diagnosed with an autoimmune disease in 2022.

+Winter died in a multi-vehicle car crash in Centennial, Colorado, on the evening of November 26, 2025, at the age of 45.
+Three other people were injured in the accident.
+The Arapahoe County Sheriff's Office determined that Winter caused the accident when she rear-ended a stopped Ford F-350 flatbed truck in the left traffic lane of Interstate 25.
+The Arapahoe County Coroner's Office found that her blood alcohol level was 0.185% at the time of the accident, a level well above the amount needed to cite a driver in Colorado with driving under the influence.
+Governor Jared Polis ordered the state's flags to fly at half-staff until her funeral.